jurhas/qLite/README.md

 # Menu php/html

 When we writing a menu that is going to submit we must know wich fields will be processed.
 The inputs that submits must have the name b1 or b2 or b3.
 You can easily increase this number adding rows to the variable `$submits`, in the same way you can increase the number of the other macros .
-With each one of these buttons is associated a query, respectively qry1,qry2,qry3.
+With each one of these buttons is associated a query, respectively qry1,qry2,qry3.<br>
-Now we define some macros<br>

 	array("s1","{s1}","s")  this will replace all occurrences inside qry(n) of {s1} with the value of the input named s1 formating it as text because s is specified<br>
  	array("n1", "{n1}","n"), as above but n specificate that is a numeric value<br>